 1980 was the final year for MG’s MGB convertible, which had been in production since 1962.

-Standard exterior and mechanical equipment on the $7,950 MGB (about $27,100 in today’s dollars) included rack and pinion steering, power front disc and rear drum brakes, and 165/80-14 radial tires on 14-inch wheels.
+Standard exterior and mechanical equipment on the $7,950 MGB (about $27,100 in today’s dollars) included rack and pinion steering, power front disc/rear drum brakes, and 165/80-14 radial tires (a size still available thanks to Vredestein) on 14-inch wheels.
 Inside, vinyl bucket seats, a center console, a locking glovebox, and a clock were standard.

-Optional equipment included an electrically-operated overdrive for the transmission, center-lock wire wheels, a luggage rack, and various radios with either 8-track or cassette players included.
+Optional equipment included an electrically-operated overdrive for the transmission, center-lock wire wheels, a luggage rack, air conditioning ($653), and various radios with either 8-track or cassette players included.

 Like all MGs, MGBs have a following and make frequent appearances in the Hemming’s Motor News classifieds and eBay.
 According to Hagerty’s valuation tools, all the money for a 1980 MGB in #1/Concours condition is $20,700, with a far more typical #3/Good car going for $7,300.